 Zachary Oberfield received his B.A. in Political Science from Hobart and William Smith Colleges and his Ph.D. in Political Science from the University of Wisconsin-Madison.
-Professor Oberfield teaches courses on American politics, public policy, bureaucracy, the presidency, and Congress.
+Professor Oberfield teaches courses on American politics, education policy and politics, public policy, bureaucracy, the presidency, and Congress.
 Previously he taught at Temple University and at the City College of New York.

-Professor Oberfield’s research focuses on organizational change, organizational socialization, and street-level bureaucracy.
-He is currently working on a book about charter schools.
+Professor Oberfield’s research focuses on schools, organizational change, leadership, and street-level bureaucracy.

 “A Bargain Half Fulfilled: Teacher Autonomy and Accountability in Traditional Public Schools and Public Charter Schools.”
 2016.
 American Educational Research Journal 53.